Your First Congress? Here are Some Tips…

 Do you offer special rates for delegates who only want to attend portions of the Congress or one-day only?

 Congress delegate fees are based on the attendee taking part in the full Congress.
-There is no one-day rate available.
+A limited # of one-day passes for Day 3 only are available.

 Yes.
 All delegates will need to be fully vaccinated against COVID-19 no later than October 18, 2022.
 Proof of vaccination will be required for entry to the event.
 Instructions on how to submit your proof of vaccination will be provided in advance of the event.
 View our SEC22 safety measures.

-Will the hotel, the convention centre and the other venues we are visiting during SEC22 be enforcing COVID-19 protocols?
+Will the hotel and the other venues we are visiting during SEC23 be enforcing COVID-19 protocols?

-Do I have to wear a mask at SEC22?
+Do I have to wear a mask at SEC23?

-Yes – there is a masking policy in place.
+No – there is currently no masking policy in place.
 Because this is an evolving situation the details of the policy will be communicated to all delegates in advance of the event.
-View our SEC22 safety measures for the latest information about masking at SEC.
+View our SEC23 safety measures for the latest information about masking at SEC.

-Is there an airport shuttle for delegates attending SEC22?
+Is there an airport shuttle for delegates attending SEC23?

-Some VIPs and participants in the Go Congress! program have access to an airport shuttle provided by Sport Tourism Canada and Edmonton Events.
-All other delegates are encouraged to book a taxi or ride share service or contact the Edmonton Sky Shuttle to book a ride from YEG to downtown.
-Masks must be worn when travelling on buses/shuttles or in taxis or ride shares.
+Some VIPs and participants in the Go Congress! program have access to an airport shuttle provided by Sport Tourism Canada and Richmond Sport Hosting.
+All other delegates are encouraged to use the free Congress hotel shuttles, to book a taxi or ride share service.

 How do I participate in the speed dating activity (Sport Events exchange) at SEC?